-Lab: In addition to our regularly scheduled labs, one Saturday field trip is planned for Saturday November 8th to several sites along the Puget Sound shoreline.
+Lab: In addition to our regularly scheduled labs, one Saturday field trip is planned for Saturday October 17th or 24th to several sites along the Puget Sound shoreline.
 This field trip counts for about four labs, and thus is a mandatory part of the course.
 If you will not be able to attend it, I suggest you withdraw from the course)

 Office: NSC 318-F; 360-736-9391 x-550

 Please do not call my office number unless you plan to leave a message if you don’t reach me!